Durvalumab (Monograph)

 Evaluate renal function prior to initiation and periodically thereafter.

-Immune-mediated Dermatologic Effects
+Immune-mediated Dermatologic Reactions

-Other Immune-mediated Effects
+Other Immune-mediated Adverse Reactions

 If grade 3 immune-mediated toxicity occurs, interrupt durvalumab therapy and initiate systemic corticosteroid therapy (1–4 mg/kg of prednisone daily [or equivalent]) followed by tapering of the corticosteroid dosage.

-If grade 4 immune-mediated adverse effects occur, permanently discontinue durvalumab and initiate systemic corticosteroid therapy (1–4 mg/kg of prednisone daily [or equivalent]) followed by tapering of the corticosteroid dosage.
+If grade 4 immune-mediated adverse effects occur, permanently discontinue durvalumab and initiate systemic corticosteroid therapy (1–4 mg/kg of prednisone daily [or equivalent]) followed by tapering of corticosteroid dosage.

 Infusion-related Reactions